-In order to determine whether the state's investment in a new comprehensive assessment system is achieving the intended results, the Task Force recommended the following:
+In order to determine whether the State's investment in a new comprehensive assessment system is achieving the intended results, the Task Force recommended the following:

 - 1. The state should contract for an independent summary report evaluating the degree to which the intended outcomes of the state summative assessment have been realized after five years of implementation. - 2.
-The evaluation should include the following at a minimum: - The quality of the state assessment, - The degree to which intended short-, mid-, and long-term outcomes are being realized, and - The degree to which anticipated, unanticipated, and unintended consequences have been observed. - 3.
-In addition to its Technical Advisory Committee (TAC) responsible for consulting with the WDE to monitor the technical quality of its assessments, the WDE should empanel from this point forward a statewide assessment policy advisory committee (PAC) that meets at least twice a year to monitor for concerns from the perspective of Wyoming education stakeholders.
+The evaluation should include the following at a minimum: - The quality of the state assessment - The degree to which intended short-, mid-, and long-term outcomes are being realized - The degree to which anticipated unanticipated unintended consequences have been observed - 3.
+In addition to its Technical Advisory Committee (TAC) responsible for consulting with the Department to monitor the technical quality of its assessments, the Department of Education should empanel from this point forward a statewide assessment policy advisory committee (PAC) that meets at least twice a year to monitor for concerns from the perspective of Wyoming education stakeholders.
 This panel should include teachers, administrators, technology coordinators, and assessment coordinators.
 Because stability of the state assessment is paramount, the first activity of this committee should be defining thresholds for recommending changes to the system.
-These definitions should strongly privilege stability of the system over time, meaning threshold for concerns about the assessment must be high before changes are made.
+These definitions should strongly privilege stability of the system over time, meaning that thresholds concerns about the assessment must meet before changes are made must be high.